 CERN Postdoctoral Basic Science Research Fellowship

 This fellowship provides support for two years of funding to promising postdoctoral researchers whose focus is on ependymoma research.
-To read about our current fellows research, Dr. Kristian Pajtler and Dr. Claire King.
+Read about our current fellows research, Dr. Kristian Pajtler and Dr. Claire King.

 The CERN Foundation supports the development of dedicated ependymoma content during the two largest international neuro-oncology conferences: the annual meeting of the Society for Neuro-Oncology and the Biennial International Symposium on Pediatric Neuro-Oncology.